-Prerequisites: HITT 1305 or HPRS 1206, MDCA 1309 or BIOL 2401, POFT 1329, POFT 1301 or ENGL 1301.
+Prerequisites: HITT 1305 or HPRS 1206, MDCA 1309 or BIOL 2401, and ENGL 1301.

 Fundamentals of medical transcription with hands-on experience in transcribing physician dictation including basic reports such as history and physicals, discharge summaries, consultations, operative reports, and other medical reports.
 Utilizes transcribing and information processing equipment compatible with industry standards.
 Designed to develop speed and accuracy.